AestasFlores/edited-network/README.md

 <img src="https://alfred.is-inside.me/ruHnm24b.png" />

-# Welcome to my our new Network and yes Re-designed!
+# Welcome to our new Network and yes Re-designed!

 Now with a dark theme, Kaguwo's ​​Network hosts many new features!